57blocks/website-article/articles/Blockchain Encryption Technology/README.md

 2. **Decentralized Governance:**

    These threshold signature schemes are exemplary for enabling Decentralized Autonomous Organization (DAO) decision-making.
 Governance decisions only take effect when a pre-set threshold number of votes is reached in a distributed consensus.
 This ensures the democratic nature of organizational decisions and prevents the concentration of control, which strengths community involvement.
-Some examples of this can be found in this [article](https://www.forbes.com/sites/bernardmarr/2022/05/25/the-best-examples-of-daos-everyone-should-know-about/) by Bernard Marr (LINK needed) in Forbes about DAO.
+Some examples of this can be found in this [article](https://www.forbes.com/sites/bernardmarr/2022/05/25/the-best-examples-of-daos-everyone-should-know-about/) by Bernard Marr in Forbes about DAO.

 3. **Privacy Protection in Smart Contracts:**